 Regardless, I won’t judge.
 The six cameras (and categories of cameras) I’m covering below start at 100 megapixels and go up from there.
 So, if you want to know what to buy for your wall-sized prints – or, perhaps more likely, satiate your curiosity and fuel your GAS – the list below is what you want.
 The following cameras have more megapixels than anything else today.

 Counting down from #6, the first camera to make this list is the medium format Fuji GFX 100S.
-It has an effective resolution of 102 megapixels, and the price of $6000 (check current price) is – for such a beast – surprisingly low.
+It has a resolution of 102 megapixels, and the price of $6000 (check current price) is – for such a beast – surprisingly low.

+This isn’t the only 100-megapixel medium format camera.
 The Fuji GFX 100S has a cousin in the Fuji GFX 100, which is a larger, more expensive camera that I generally don’t recommend over the “S” version.
 However, both have the same sensor.
-Likewise, this #6 ranking is shared by a few other 100 megapixel medium format cameras (albeit much more expensive ones) like the Hasselblad H6D-100c.
+Likewise, this #6 ranking is shared by a few other 100 megapixel medium format cameras, albeit much more expensive ones, like the Hasselblad H6D-100c.